NigelFinegan5p/cli-2/README.md

 # JavaScript Calculator
+## Introduction & Project objectives

+This is what I intended to build from our project inception idea is the following JavaScript calculator.
+My simple calculator will be able to perform the primary arithmetic operations, such as (addition, subtraction, multiplication and division) additionally and also on numbers containing decimal points.
+The calculator Functionality building blocks are from JavaScript, DOM model manipulation and (else if) statements allowing basic functions for performing the arithmetic operations.
+The structure comes from HTML and the style from CSS.

+Design and appearance of the calculator is clean and simplistic in line with the project objectives and creating a colourful and visually appealing look.
+The user outline features a bright yellow background, a large display for showing numbers, and large buttons for inputting data and performing calculation.
+Additionally, I have incorporated simple animations of a color change when hovering over the buttons for an enhanced user experience on the main (AC) and equals button.

+<br></br>
+<br></br>

+## HTML for Structure
 HTML for Structure, CSS for style and Javascript for functionality

 We started our project with HTML for structure.